• Home

 gray stripe | natural linen | villa stripe

-My go-to fabric source #2 Dish Towel
+My go-to fabric source for pillow covers: #2 Dish Towel

 Dish towel is a great fabric for DIY pillows as it has so many options!
 This IKEA dish towel set is only $3.99 and you can make 2 medium sized pillows or 4 small lumbar pillows.
 That is $2 per pillow.